Exploring Michigan’s African American History

-Get ready for an eye-opening encounter when you visit the Charles H. Wright Museum of African American History—the world's largest permanent exhibit on African American culture.
+Get ready for an eye-opening adventure when you visit the Charles H. Wright Museum of African American History—one of the world's largest permanent exhibit on African American culture.
 The facility provides learning opportunities, exhibitions, programs and events based on collections and research that explore the diverse history and culture of African Americans and their African origins.
-Founded in 1965 and housing over 35,000 artifacts, this 125,000 square foot museum is located in the heart of Midtown Detroit's Cultural Center and is home to more than 30,000 artifacts and archival materials.
-Some of the major collections include the Blanche Coggin Underground Railroad Collection, the Harriet Tubman Museum Collection, a Coleman A. Young Collection and the Sheffield Collection which chronicles the labor movement in Detroit.
+Founded in 1965 and housing over 35,000 artifacts, this museum is located in the heart of Midtown Detroit's Cultural Center.
+Some of the major collections include the Blanche Coggin Underground Railroad Collection, the Harriet Tubman Museum Collection, and the Sheffield Collection which chronicles the labor movement in Detroit.

 Learn about Michigan’s role as an anti-slavery state in the Civil War, including the state’s part in the Underground Railroad at the Michigan History Museum.
-Scroll through the articles and read about the abolitionists and their struggles to lead escape slaves to freedom in Michigan and Canada online at Michiganology..
+Scroll through the articles and read about the abolitionists and their struggles to lead escaped slaves to freedom in Michigan and Canada online at Michiganology.

-The Underground Railroad Monument in Battle Creek was built with Kellogg Foundation funds in 1993 and is located near the Kellogg House downtown.
-Designed by sculptor Ed Dwight, it is the nation's largest monument to the Underground Railroad, at 28-feet long and 14-feet high.
+The Underground Railroad Monument in Battle Creek was built in 1993 and is located near the Kellogg House downtown.
+Designed by sculptor Ed Dwight, it is 28-feet long and 14-feet high.
 It is listed with the National Park Service's Network to Freedom registry.

 Dedicated in October 2001 at Hart Plaza along the Riverwalk, the Gateway to Freedom International Memorial to the Underground Railroad is one of the finest memorials to the Underground Railroad in terms of historic meaning and artistry.
 Historians estimate that up to 45,000 slaves passed through Detroit on the Underground Railroad.

 Michigan's ties to the Underground Railroad can be found throughout the southern part of the state, from Berrien County to Wayne County.
-The Slave Room at Bear Cave Resort in Buchanan is considered to be one of the most unusual hiding places for escaping slaves.
+The Slave Room at Bear Cave RV Campground in Buchanan is considered to be one of the most unusual hiding places for escaping slaves.

 A 12-foot high sculpture of Sojourner Truth can be found in Monument Park at the corner of Division (M-66) and Hamblin Avenue in Battle Creek.
 Dedicated in 1999, the monument recognizes her fight for black rights.
 Truth came to the area in the 1850s and a short time later purchased a home in Harmonia, which is now part of the Fort Custer Industrial Park.

 The Loren Andrus House in Macomb County, also known as The Octagon House, was a station on the Underground Railroad.
-Macomb County’s Spring Hill Farm and The Beacon Tree was also active Underground Railroad safe haven.
+Macomb County’s Spring Hill Farm and The Beacon Tree were also active Underground Railroad safe havens.

-The Detroit Historical Museum has exhibits, storytelling events, film series and educational programs that tell the stories of Michigan’s African American leaders and heroes.
+The Detroit Historical Museum has exhibits, storytelling programs, film series and more that tell the stories of Michigan’s African American leaders and heroes.

-The Henry Ford Museum of American Innovation "Celebrates Black History!" with artifacts, performances and hands-on activities.
-Visitors can tour the Rosa Parks Bus—one of the great symbols of courage during the Civil Rights era, participate in the interactive show "Minds on Freedom" and view some of the inventions of George Washington Carver.
+The Henry Ford Museum of American Innovation celebrates black history and visitors can tour the Rosa Parks Bus—one of the great symbols of courage during the Civil Rights era.

 Downtown Grand Rapids Inc. and GR Walks have a self-guided walking tour of black history in the city.
 The approximately-two-mile tour features historical information about local African American leadership, culture and community.
 Download the app and walk the tour routes.
 While you’re in town, make sure to also visit the Grand Rapids African American Museum and Archives.

-The Detroit Metropolitan Convention and Visitors Bureau was noted to be very helpful in promoting tours of the area’s black history sites.
-Discover Detroit's Black History.
-Visit Detroit has a comprehensive list of other spots to check out.
+The Visit Detroit was noted to be very helpful in promoting tours of the area’s black history sites.
+Discover Detroit's Black History has a comprehensive list of historical spots to check out.